Distributed Prescribed-Time Observer for Nonlinear Systems in Block-Triangular Form: Main Result

-The proof is provided in the next subsection.
-Here, we provide some remarks regarding the feasibility of the LMIs \eqref{eq:LMISnew}.
-Firstly, the feasibility of \eqref{eq:LMI-a} is guaranteed by the detectability of the pair $(\underline H, \overline A-(R\mathcal L\otimes I_n))$, which holds when the sensor network is strongly connected (Assumption~\ref{as:strongcon}) and jointly observable (Assumption~\ref{as:jointobs}) -- see \cite{ugrinovskii2013}.
-This means that there exists a symmetric positive definite matrix $P$ satisfying \eqref{eq:LMI-a}.
-However, adding \eqref{eq:LMI-b}--\eqref{eq:LMI-d} restricts the search space of feasible solutions $P$.
+Before proving the theorem, we provide some remarks regarding the feasibility of the LMIs \eqref{eq:LMISnew}.
+Firstly, the feasibility of \eqref{eq:LMI-a} is guaranteed by the detectability of the pair $(\underline H, \overline A-(R\mathcal L\otimes I_n))$, which holds when Assumption~\ref{as:strongcon} and Assumption~\ref{as:jointobs} are satisfied \cite{ugrinovskii2013}.
+This implies the existence of symmetric positive definite matrices $P_1,\dots,P_N$ satisfying \eqref{eq:LMI-a}.
+However, additional requirements \eqref{eq:LMI-b}--\eqref{eq:LMI-d} restrict the search space of feasible solutions $P$, but they are necessary for establishing the E-FGUAS property.

 Due to the required prescribed-time convergence, the LMIs \eqref{eq:LMISnew} may become infeasible at $t_0$, where $\mu(t_0)=1$.
-Allowing a larger threshold $\mu(t_\ast) \ge \mu(t_0)$ reduces conservatism in $\epsilon_2$ and ensures feasibility.
+Allowing a larger threshold $\mu_\ast \ge \mu(t_0)$ reduces conservatism in $\epsilon_2$ and ensures feasibility.
 Since $\mu(t)$ increases to $+\infty$ on $[t_0,t_0+T)$, it necessarily reaches $\mu_\ast$ at some $t_\ast \in [t_0,\,t_0+T)$, so the resulting design ensures the observer error converges to zero strictly before $t=t_0+T$.
-This is the reason why it is generally impossible, \cite{Holloway19}, to establish the FT-GUAS property of the error system \eqref{eq:errorthm} over the entire interval $[t_0,t_0+T)$.
-However, one can show that the system exhibits FT-GUAS over a final sub-interval $[t_\ast,t_0+T)$ and the error $e(t)$ approaching zero as $t\to t_0+T$.
+This is the reason why it is generally impossible, as also observed in \cite{Holloway19}, to establish the FGUAS property of the error system \eqref{eq:errorthm} over the interval $[t_0,t_0+T)$.
+However, one can show that there exists $t_\ast\in[t_0,t_0+T)$ such that the system exhibits E-FGUAS property, ensuring the error $e(t)\to 0$ as $t\to t_0+T$.